gray-area/GH_User_Search/README.md

 # 🔍 GitHub User Search

 A Python script that searches GitHub for user profiles based on names provided in a `names.txt` file.
 It outputs the results in a pretty terminal table, as well as `.txt` and `.csv` files for further use.
+It uses the official API, handles rate limits and outputs clean results.

 ---